Leproide/Remove-Nahimic/README.md

 - **NahimicAPO** (Audio Processing Object component)
 - MSI Dragon Center / One Dragon Center bundled reinstallers

-The matching pattern is a single regex variable at the top of the script.
+The matching pattern is a single regex variable at the top of each script.
 You can extend it without touching the rest of the code.

 ---